JRRicher/JRRicher/README.md

 *Earth Day Circa 2010* 🌎

-I am a server at the Board Room Game Cafe, I love playing guitar and have spent **WAY** too much money on Magic the Gathering!
+I work at the Board Room Game Cafe, I love playing guitar and have spent **WAY** too much money on Magic the Gathering!
+I also enjoy longboard dancing and teaching others how to skate!

 ## What is My Program?
 I am majoring in Psychology and minoring in Religious Studies.
 This is *hopefully* my last semester of undergrad!